 Card-related fraud is not going to subside

 According to The Nilson Report, global card fraud losses will exceed $35 billion in 2020.
 And it doesn’t even matter if you carry your card around or keep it locked up in a safe.
 Card-not-present (CNP) fraud is conducted without the physical presence of a card as a result of malware or phishing attacks.
 Card-present fraud takes place at POS terminals and ATMs, where criminals intercept data when people make payments using contactless technology or even the comparatively obsolete magstripe.
 On top of that, there are cases of targeted attacks on specific institutions or stores (like Home Depot).
-In this case, the attacker’s aim is to break into the payment system to gain payment card data and identity information.
+In this case, the attacker’s aim is to find weaknesses in the payment system architecture to gain payment card data and identity information.

 How to minimize threats related to card fraud:

 - Use the 3D security authentication protocol based on the 3D model — acquirer, issuer, and interoperability domain — to secure digital transactions